Automattic/jetpack/docs/rest-api.md

 Get a list of all Jetpacks modules, its description, other properties and the module's options

 **Note**.
-The response has a big paylod in the body.
+The response has a big payload in the body.
 Use it carefully.

 **Example response**